Michigan State coach Mel Tucker faces hearing over allegations he sexually harassed rape survivor

 Tucker acknowledged to investigators last spring that he masturbated during the phone call with Tracy, but he said they had consensual “phone sex.”

-Michigan State beat Richmond on Saturday to improve to 2-0 in Tucker's fourth season with the school.
-Tucker, in the third year of a $95 million, 10-year contract, is one of college football's highest-paid coaches.
+Michigan State beat Richmond on Saturday to improve to 2-0 in Tucker’s fourth season with the school.
+Tucker is one of college football’s highest paid coaches.

 Tracy is known for her work with college teams, educating athletes about sexual violence.
 She has spoken to Michigan State’s football team multiple times.